+Aggregate Aggregate

+Aggregate Account Account

+Account Balances equal Balances equal

-Aggregate Account Balances under \$1,000,000 Aggregate Account Balances equal to or over \$1,000,000 Aggregate Account Balances equal to or over \$3,000,000 Stock Fund Bond Fund Money Market Investment Account 1.00% 0.80% 0.70% 1.00% 0.80% 0.70% 0.10% 0.10% 0.10%
+Balances under to or over to or over

+\$1,000,000 \$1,000,000 \$3,000,000

+Stock Fund 1.00% 0.80% 0.70%

+Bond Fund 1.00% 0.80% 0.70%

+Money Market Investment Account 0.10% 0.10% 0.10%

-^{} Does not include fund-level expenses, which reduce the investment returns of the MMIA.
+\ Does not include fund-level expenses, which reduce the investment returns of the MMIA.
 As of the date of this Prospectus, the Blackrock TFDXX fees are 0.19% with a 0.02% voluntary fee waiver for a total fee of 0.17%.
 BlackRock may discontinue this waiver and/or reimbursement at any time without notice.
 Operating fees will be used by UMF Funds, in part, to cover the operating expenses of the continuum of Foundation services provided to its constituents.
 Additionally, operating fees are used by UMF Funds, in part, to compensate Fiduciary Technology Partners for its record-keeping services (see "CUSTODY AND RECORD KEEPING") and Rockefeller and it sub-advisors for advisory services, which includes, but is not limited to, all commissions and expenses to buy and sell portfolio securities for the Funds (see "THE INVESTMENT ADVISOR"), for custodial services (see "CUSTODY AND RECORD KEEPING"), and to cover the administrative costs incurred in administering the Funds and the MMIA.